OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 Channel Support: OpenClaw Wins by a Wide Margin

-This is not close.
 OpenClaw supports 22+ messaging platforms natively, including WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Google Chat, IRC, Microsoft Teams, Matrix, LINE, Feishu, WeChat, Mattermost, and others.
-You connect them all to one Gateway, and your agent responds across every surface from a single runtime.
+You connect them to one Gateway, and the same agent responds across every surface from a single runtime.

-More importantly, OpenClaw has companion apps for iOS, Android, and macOS.
-Hermes Agent does not have any native apps.
-For people who want to talk to their agent from their phone without opening Telegram, this is a significant gap.
+OpenClaw also has companion apps for iOS, Android, and macOS.
+Hermes Agent does not have native apps.
+If you want direct access from your phone or laptop outside Telegram or Slack, that gap matters.

 OpenClaw also has Canvas, a browser-based visual interface for interacting with your agent.
 If you want a deeper look at the dashboard and what it offers, see our OpenClaw dashboard guide.
 Hermes Agent has no equivalent.

 OpenClaw's memory is file-based.
-It uses Markdown files (MEMORY.md, daily notes) with SQLite-backed vector search and keyword search.
-It works well, but skills are static.
-You write a skill, the agent uses it.
-If the skill needs updating, you update it manually.
+It uses Markdown files like MEMORY.md and daily notes, backed by SQLite vector search and keyword search.
+It works, but skills stay static.
+You write a skill, the agent uses it, and when it needs updating you update it yourself.

 Hermes Agent introduces what Nous Research calls a "closed learning loop":